meyn-git/meyncraft/README.md

   * Select the "Tag editor exported xml" row from the import dialog and click ok
   * Select the generated *MobileTags.xml file

-## Xor-JMobile events
+## Events

+** UNDER CONSTRUCTION **

-MeynCraft creates Xor-JMobile touch screen events from a Omron Sysmac file.:
+MeynCraft can create touch screen events (alarm lists) from a Omron Sysmac file:
-* It uses the comments of the EventGlobal variable and its structure and some additional logic
+* It uses the comments of the EventGlobal variable and its (sEvent) data types.
+* Events are exported as:
+  * a csv file that van be opened in Excel
-* The generated events are stored in an xml file so that it can be imported by JMobile:
+  * a xml file so that it can be imported by JMobile:
     * Open a JMobile project
     * Open the events window from the left menu Configuration\Alarms
     * Click on the "import alarms button" in the toolbar
     * Select the generated *JMobileEvents.xml file
 * You can add additional information to the variable or structure comments to create the events:
   * No Acknowledgement needed: [noAck]<br>
     Events need to be acknowledged by default.
 Add [noAck] to the comments if an event is only informational and therefore does not have to be acknowledged by the operator.